Debt Management Plans – How Do They Work?

 Changing Your DMP Provider

 Your DMP provider may have shut down or you may not be happy, so now you may consider changing to someone else.
-If your DMP has closed down, you can read more about your options here.
+If your Debt Management company has closed down, you can read more about your options here.

 But if you just don’t want to stick with your current provider, there are options available.
 Make sure you check your current provider first for information about cancellation notice and fees applicable to your account.